Tyzcubes/NmapPingSweepAIO/README.md

 # NmapPingSweepAIO

+Program meant for use in Nmap for pen/network testing purposes.

-This is a simple semi-efficent Nmap sweep
+This is a simple semi-efficent Nmap sweep.

 Built by: github.com/Tyzcubes